socadk/design-practice-repository/tutorials/DPR-Tutorial1.md

 | Order Item | add to order | Specify amount bought, reference product |

 <!-- TODO pattern selection AD missing (or FE/BE? see what SSD acticity has to say about this step -->
-We skip additional architectural decision making here for the sake of brevity; on a real project, one would now make quite a few decisions now.
+We skip additional architectural decision making here for the sake of brevity; on a real project, one would make quite a few decisions now.
 See Step 6 for an example of an Architectural Decision Record (ADR).

 ### Step 5: Refine Service Candidates, Make More Conceptual Architectural Decisions